fabioono25/data-structures-algorithms/README.md

 Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure to create a partially ordered binary tree.
 It repeatedly extracts the maximum element from the heap, swaps it with the last element, and maintains the heap property.
 It has a time complexity of O(n log n) and is an in-place sorting algorithm.

-* **Advantages:**
+- **Advantages:**
-  * **In-Place Sorting:** Heap Sort is an in-place sorting algorithm, meaning it requires only a constant amount of additional memory space for sorting.
+  - **In-Place Sorting:** Heap Sort is an in-place sorting algorithm, meaning it requires only a constant amount of additional memory space for sorting.
-  * **Stable Sorting:** Heap Sort is inherently stable, preserving the relative order of equal elements in the input.
+  - **Stable Sorting:** Heap Sort is inherently stable, preserving the relative order of equal elements in the input.
-  * **Worst-Case Time Complexity:** Heap Sort has a consistent O(n log n) time complexity in the worst case, making it predictable and efficient for large datasets.
+  - **Worst-Case Time Complexity:** Heap Sort has a consistent O(n log n) time complexity in the worst case, making it predictable and efficient for large datasets.
-  * **Efficiency for External Sorting:** It performs well for external sorting applications, where data is too large to fit into memory.
+  - **Efficiency for External Sorting:** It performs well for external sorting applications, where data is too large to fit into memory.
-* **Disadvantages:**
+- **Disadvantages:**
-  * **Not Adaptive:** Heap Sort does not adapt to the existing order of the input data, resulting in consistent time complexity regardless of the initial order.
+  - **Not Adaptive:** Heap Sort does not adapt to the existing order of the input data, resulting in consistent time complexity regardless of the initial order.
-  * **Not as Fast as Quick Sort:** While Heap Sort has a reliable time complexity, it is not as fast in practice as some other algorithms like Quick Sort for certain datasets.
+  - **Not as Fast as Quick Sort:** While Heap Sort has a reliable time complexity, it is not as fast in practice as some other algorithms like Quick Sort for certain datasets.
-  * **Complexity in Implementation:** Implementing and understanding the heap-building process may introduce complexity compared to simpler algorithms like Bubble Sort or Insertion Sort.
+  - **Complexity in Implementation:** Implementing and understanding the heap-building process may introduce complexity compared to simpler algorithms like Bubble Sort or Insertion Sort.

 ---

 ### Radix Sort

-**Definition**
+**Definition:**

 Radix Sort is a non-comparative sorting algorithm that works by distributing elements into buckets based on individual digits or radix positions.
 It processes the digits from the least significant to the most significant or vice versa.
 Radix Sort is suitable for sorting integers or strings with fixed-length representations and has a linear time complexity in certain scenarios.

+- **Advantages:**
+  - **Linear Time Complexity for Fixed-Length Integers:** Radix Sort has a linear time complexity of O(nk) for sorting integers of fixed length k, making it efficient for certain scenarios.
+  - **Stable Sorting:** Radix Sort is a stable sorting algorithm, preserving the relative order of equal elements.
+  - **Applicability to Strings:** Radix Sort is well-suited for sorting strings with fixed-length representations, where it can process characters from the least significant to the most significant digit.
+- **Disadvantages:**
+  - **Not Suitable for Variable-Length Data:** Radix Sort is less suitable for sorting integers or strings with variable lengths, as it relies on a fixed number of passes through the digits.
+  - **Memory Consumption:** Radix Sort may require additional memory space, especially when dealing with large datasets or datasets with a wide range of key values.
+  - **Limited Applicability:** Its applicability is limited to scenarios where the key values have a specific structure, such as fixed-length integers or strings.

+---

+### Counting Sort

+**Definition:**

+Counting Sort is a non-comparative sorting algorithm that operates by counting the number of occurrences of each element in the input data.
+It then uses this information to determine the position of each element in the final sorted array.
+Counting Sort is particularly efficient when sorting integers with a limited range of values.

+- **Advantages:**
+  - **Linear Time Complexity:** Counting Sort has a linear time complexity of O(n + k), where n is the number of elements and k is the range of possible key values, making it highly efficient.
+  - **Stable Sorting:** Counting Sort is inherently stable, preserving the relative order of equal elements in the input.
+  - **No Comparison Operations:** As a non-comparative sorting algorithm, Counting Sort does not rely on pairwise comparisons, resulting in a straightforward and efficient implementation.
+  - **Suitable for Integer Keys:** It is well-suited for sorting integers or data with integer keys when the range of possible values is not excessively large.
+- **Disadvantages:**
+  - **Limited Applicability:** Counting Sort is applicable only when the range of key values (k) is reasonably small.
+For large or continuously distributed data, its efficiency may be compromised.
+  - **Memory Consumption:** It requires additional memory for storing the count array, which can be a drawback for large datasets with a wide range of key values.
+  - **Not Suitable for Non-integer Data:** Counting Sort is designed for sorting integer data and may not be directly applicable to datasets with non-integer keys.

 ---